MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Columbia Recommender Criteria

-Applicants who are applying for the first time only need to submit one recommendation.
-If they have been working for at least six months, the letter should come from a current supervisor; if that’s not possible, the applicant should provide an explanation in the Employment section of the application.
+Columbia applicants who are applying for the first time only need to submit one recommendation.
+If they have been working for at least six months, the letter should come from a current supervisor; if that’s not possible, the applicant should explain in the Employment section of the application.
 Other good choices for recommenders include former direct supervisors or other professional, more senior associates.

 1. Please provide a brief description of your interaction with the applicant and, if applicable, the applicant's role in your organization.